To Us You Matter:

-Active, experiential civic learning classes in all schools
+Active, experiential civic learning classes in all high schools

 Community-based civic opportunities for all students

 Civic engagement is the single most important factor in creating social cohesion and healthy, inclusive communities.
-And students who are engaged in community uplift activities have greater self-confidence, stronger social skills, more problem solving ability, and higher academic achievement.
-Civic participation helps them discover meaning in their lives, changes how they spend their free time, and improves relationships that are key to career and family success.
+Students who are engaged in community uplift have greater confidence, stronger social skills, and problem solving ability.
+This also leads to higher academic achievement.
+Students discover meaning in their lives.
+They develop relationships that support family and career success.

 Working Together to Strengthen Civic Engagement

 Please consider being a part of the To Us You Matter: VOTE efforts!
 Here’s what you can do: